langroid/langroid/docs/tutorials/langroid-tour.md

 llm = lm.OpenAIGPT(llm_config)
 ```

-Chat with bare LLM -- no chat accumulation, i.e. follow-up requests will *not*
+Chat with bare LLM -- no chat accumulation, i.e. follow-up responses will *not*
-use prior conversation history.
+be aware of prior conversation history (you need an Agent for that, see below).

 ```python
 llm.chat("1 2 4 7 11 ?")